asayol/sayol-altarriba_et_al_2026/README.md

-#Repository for the code and figures generated in the article by Sayol-Altarriba et al 2025
+**Eepository for the code and figures generated in the article by Sayol-Altarriba et al 2025**

 Title of the publication: AFEGIR

 Code for reproducing the statistical analysis and figures.
 The code within the R markdown file (NOOOOOOOM.Rmd) is organised in the following order: